OpenCHAMI/tokensmith/example/hydra/README.md

 - Scopes: `read`, `write`
 - Standard JWT claims (iss, exp, iat, etc.)

-## Hydra Integration
+## OIDC Integration

-The middleware handles Hydra integration by:
+The middleware handles OIDC integration by:
 1. Receiving external tokens
-2. Validating them through Hydra's introspection endpoint
+2. Using OIDC discovery to find provider endpoints
-3. Creating internal tokens based on the validated claims
+3. Validating tokens through the provider's introspection endpoint
 4. Making the claims available in the request context

 This allows your services to:
-- Accept tokens from external identity providers
+- Accept tokens from any OIDC-compliant identity provider
 - Maintain consistent authorization across your system
 - Support service-to-service communication
-- Handle token rotation and key management
+- Handle token rotation and key management automatically